Kou Lei

-Kou Lei (Коу Лей; born November 20, 1987 in Beijing) is a Ukrainian table tennis player of Chinese origin.
+Kou Lei (Коу Лей; born 20 November 1987 in Beijing) is a Ukrainian table tennis player of Chinese origin.

 Career

 As of April 2017, Kou is ranked no. 20 in the world by the International Table Tennis Federation (ITTF).
 Kou is also right-handed, and uses the offensive, shakehand grip.

 Kou represented his adopted nation Ukraine at the 2008 Summer Olympics in Beijing, where he competed in the men's singles.
 He lost the preliminary round match to Congo's Suraju Saka, with a set score of 1–4.
+He reached the last sixteen in 2016 Rio Olympics, and round of 64 in 2020 Tokyo Olympics.
+He won a bronze medal at the 2015 European Games.